- Dallas Morning News review

-Many of us became Christopher Durang fans as long ago as 1981, when his controversial Sister Mary Ignatius Explains It All for You eviscerated our traditional Catholic upbringings with hilarious savagery.
-Consequently, for many long-time admirers, Durang’s winning the Tony Award for best play last year for Vanya and Sonia and Masha and Spike was a long-awaited, well-deserved recognition of this country’s most sharp-witted stage satirist.
-The fact that Durang — with his literary barbs, his theater references, his deadpan ghoulishness, his general off-Broadway camp absurdism — the fact that Durang actually had a hit on Broadway still seems … odd.
+Many of us became Christopher Durang fans as long ago as 1981, when his incendiary Sister Mary Ignatius Explains It All for You torched our traditional Catholic upbringings with a pure and hilarious savagery.
+Consequently, for many long-time admirers, Durang’s winning the Tony Award for best play last year for Vanya and Sonia and Masha and Spike was a long-awaited, well-deserved recognition of our most sharp-witted stage satirist.
+The fact that Durang — with his literary barbs, his theater in-jokes, his deadpan ghoulishness, his general off-Broadway camp absurdism — the fact that Durang actually had a hit on Broadway still seems … odd.
 Or just wonderfully unexpected.

-Admittedly, the success of V&S&M&S was partly assured by the star draws of David Hyde Pierce and Sigourney Weaver.
+Admittedly, the success of V&S&M&S was partly assured by the star draws of David Hyde Pierce and Sigourney Weaver in the cast.
 Still, consider: When added together, the box-office runs of all four of Durang’s previous Broadway efforts barely eked out two months.
-That’s hardly enough to cover the liquor bill for the opening-night parties.
+That’s not enough to cover the liquor bill for the opening-night parties.

 The siblings’ feelings of angst and failure get revved up with the return of their successful sister Masha, who abandoned the classical theater to cash in with a Hollywood serial-killer film franchise.
-Naturally, Masha brings with her high drama, frantic narcissism and a grinning young boy toy named Spike.
+Inevitably, Masha brings along a great deal of high drama, frantic narcissism and a grinning young boy toy named Spike.
 The tensions grow worse when Masha ‘belittles’ her siblings.
-She insists that for a costume party, everyone must dress to suit her own get-up as Snow White.
+She insists, for instance, that for a costume party, everyone must dress to suit her own get-up as Snow White.
 It’ll only work, she explains, as a theme costume.
 So they must play the Dwarfs.

 And, oh yes, Masha has decided to stop footing the bills for her siblings.
-She’s going to sell the house.
+She’s going to sell their house.

-In all this, it’s easy enough to spot the wasted lives from many of Chekhov’s plays, the bird-symbol and the older actress manipulating people from The Seagull and the threatened loss of the family home in The Cherry Orchard.
-There’s even a running joke about whether the family’s nine or ten trees actually constitute an ‘orchard.‘
+In all this, it’s easy enough to spot the wasted lives of the typical Chekhov characters.
+There’s also the bird-symbol and the older actress manipulating people from The Seagull as well as the threatened loss of the family home in The Cherry Orchard — if, that is, as several characters wonder, the family’s nine or ten trees actually constitute an ‘orchard.‘

 But here’s the thing: You don’t need to know any of this — or even to have seen any Chekhov — to enjoy V&S&M&S. Such knowledge deepens the experience, of course, particularly because stage and film jokes are staples of Durang’s world.
 But the zanily dysfunctional family trapped together out in the country has been a set-up for any number of plays, films and sitcoms.